Joker-Jelly/simplepack/README.md

-# simplepack
+# Simplepack
 > Make pack more simple than ever, base on **Webpack (version 3+)**

-Webpack is a good tool, but the complex config file make me confuse when be a beginner.
+Webpack is a good tool, but it need a complex config file to do the build.

-`simplepack` want to let you drop the complex config file, use single line command(or minimal config file) to finish the job.
+`simplepack` want to let you drop the complex config file, use single line command (or minimal config file) to finish the job.

 - Use out of box, many useful loaders and plugins builtin
 - Extend webpack config ability
 - Made for global use, so just install once for all
+- Buildin with webpack dev server, and HMR
+- Use same config to do develop and publish together